Frequently Asked Questions

 Farm, Minor & Major are scheduled for a minimum of 18 games(*).
 Two games are played each week.
 In most cases there is one weekday game and one weekend game each week.
 The days and times of the games vary each week.

 Junior games can vary from season to season depending on if we have to interlock with other local leagues.
 In most seasons there are at least 18 games scheduled(*).

 *Not all rained out games are rescheduled in Tee Ball and Rookie.
 In Farm through Majors we try to make up any rained out games but it is not guaranteed.

-The fall season consists of 10 games.
-All weekend games are played on Sunday, although weekday games may be played depending on special situations.
+A. The fall season usually consists of 10 games.
+Games are generally played on weekends (Saturday or Sunday), although weekday games may be played depending on special situations.
 Games that are rained-out may or may not be made up at the discretion of the Board of Directors.

 Q. I have more than one child, can they play together on the same team?A. Yes.
 Please let the registrar know after signing up.

 Q. Do you offer a sibling(s) discount?A. Yes.
 If you have 3 or more children you won't pay more than $600 for the regular season (+Snack Bar fee of $40 per child).
 For instance, if you have 4 players you would pay $600 for registration plus a refundable Snack Bar fee of $160 (4 players x $40) = $760.

 • The discount applies to siblings only.